Constitution of Model Flying Hawkes Bay Incorporated

 4.9.
-To raise money by subscription or other lawful means for the club and to grant any rights and privileges to any
+To raise money fees or by other lawful means for the club and to grant any rights and privileges to any Members.

 5.1.
 Membership applications.

 5.1.1.
-Applications for membership in any of the following categories will be forwarded to the management committee along with the appropriate fees for approval.
+Applications for membership in any of the following categories will be forwarded to the management committee for approval, upon approval the appropriate fees will be deemed due.

 5.2.
 Membership Categories

 5.2.2.
-Junior member.
-A junior member shall be a person under 18 years of age on the 1st April each year.
-They will have
+Junior member: A junior member shall be a person under 18 years of age on the 1st April each year.

-no voting rights but may participate in all the clubs events and activities and will receive the clubs publications and
+They will have no voting rights but may participate in all the clubs events and activities and will receive the clubs publications and notices.

 Nomination for life membership shall be made to the management committee by any senior member.